erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-install-en.md

 #### Start the Windows disk manager

-> Once the X3 Pro is detected as a disk
+> Once the Xiaomi Pad 5 is detected as a disk

 ```cmd
 diskpart